 How Can You Get More Green Drinks in Your Life?

 Obviously, you can add other ingredients to spice things up as well.
-Common choices include yogurt, berries, nut butters, milk or alternative milk, coconut water, bananas or anything else you desire.
+Common choices include yogurt which is rich in probiotics and is good for digestion, berries, nut butter, milk or alternative milk, coconut water, bananas, or anything else you desire.

 So what do you think?
 Are you inspired to jump on the green juice craze today?